ZipCodeCore/JavaFileManager/README.md

 The `main()` function is in `class FileManager`.
 You should be able to run that function.

+**This lab is meant to be an activity of reading the code and documenting what you found out.
+It is not necessarily a coding project.
+You do not need to write code to finish the lab.
+You only need to document what you found here.**

 ## What it does

 This is a very simple file management _shell_, it shows how to manipulate files using java standard library calls.